aymanelfaki2-cmyk/aws-secure-web-architecture/README.md

 API anomalies
 Traffic from known malicious IPs

-Findings are streamed to EventBridge. [aws pr | Word]
+Findings are streamed to EventBridge.

 ### 4.2 Amazon EventBridge
 Routes GuardDuty findings to: